 - What will you do if your visa will be rejected?

 The officials want to hear you have things to do in your country.
-Tell him/her you have the commitment you should take care of, by mentioning your important engagements and relations.
+Tell him/her you have a commitment you should take care of, by mentioning your important engagements and relations.

 - How will you travel to the university each day and how much will this cost?